kjg945/ScriptsMegastigmusGenome_Kuang-et-al-2023-MER/README.md

-Here are some scripts for genome paper.
+Here we stored the code used in the genome assembly, annotation and analysis of two species of parasitising wasps.
+A related article has been submitted to the journal molecular ecology resources.

+Authorship: Dr. Jing-Ge Kuang, kjg1106@163.cn.

-Jing-Ge Kuang, kjg1106@163.cn, let me know if you have any question.
+Please let me know if you have any question.